kyleiwaniec/Basic-Algorithms-in-JAVA/README.md

 - QuickSorts - QuickSort implementations with timimg
 - RadixSort - RadixSort implementation with timimg
-- ParserMachine - run any valid JAVA source code as input to get formatted source code with syntax highlighting in HTML
+- ParserMachine - run any valid JAVA source code as input to get formatted source code with syntax highlighting in HTML.
+Some examples of the Parser's output can be seen here: http://candpgeneration.com/meteorite-catcher/source-code-as-HTML/
 - Polygon - algorithm which simplifies the outline of a 2D image by reducing the number of points

 - Calculator - Polish notation calculator.
 Takes infix expression, converts to postfix, and evaluates